Simplon-hdf/concepteur-developpeur.com/1-basics/01-git/04-commands/en/article.md

 ## Conclusion

 You should now be able to use Git at a basic level.
 The upcoming articles will focus on more advanced and concrete concepts.

+## Summary

+- Commands are a way to interact with Git to perform actions.
+- The `git init` command tells Git to initialize itself in a directory.
+- The `git add [file/directory name]` command is used to stage files for a commit.
+  - The `git restore --staged [file/directory name]` command is used to "unstage" files.
+    - This command, without the `--staged` option, restores the last known version of the specified file/directory (the version from the latest commit related to that file in the local repository).
+- The `git commit` command is used to confirm the changes made to the staged files.
+  - The `-m` option allows specifying a commit message directly.